Kamala Hampana: Background

 Kamala Hampana was born on 28 October 1935, in Devanahalli, Bangalore, Karnataka to C. Rangadhamanayak and Lakshmamma couple.
 Kamala's elementary schooling started in Challakere, Karnataka and continued in different villages.
 In 1953, as a high-school student she completed her SSLC at Tumkur.
 She continued her college studies in Mysore.
 During 1955-1958, from University of Mysore she obtained a B.A degree and an M.A degree in the Kannada language (1958).
 She was conferred a Ph.D. degree for her thesis on Turanga Bhaarata.

 Kamala Hampana was married to Hampa Nagarajaiah, also a veteran litterateur in Kannada.
 The couple had two daughters and a son.
 She died in Bengaluru, Karnataka on 22 June 2024, at the age of 88.

 Career

-In 1959, Hampana started with the profession as Kannada teacher and worked as a Principal at the Government First Grade College, Vijayanagar, Bangalore and then as a Professor at the Maharani Colleges of Bangalore and Maharaja's College, Mysore.
+In 1959, Kamala Hampana started with the profession as Kannada teacher and worked as a Principal at the Government First Grade College, Vijayanagar, Bangalore and then as a Professor at the Maharani College of Bengaluru and Maharaja's College, Mysore.

 Upon her retirement from the Government Service, she worked as a Professor in Department of Jainism, Natural Studies, President of Mysore University and President and Visiting Professor of Hampi University.
 Her research on female sensibility has earned her immense fame.

 In her writings, she provided a deep insight into Jain works.

 Literary works

-Hampana's areas of works include ancient Kannada literature, Jainology and textual criticism.
+Kamala Hampana's areas of works include ancient Kannada literature, Jainology and textual criticism.
 She was involved in the Dalit movement and the women’s movement in Karnataka.
 Kamala published more than fifty books in various genres of literature such as literary criticism, poetry, fiction and biography.